DIGImend/tablets/Waltop_Media_Tablet_10.6_inch/index.md

 the wheels control the sound volume, the buttons mute;

 brush
-the wheels are supposed to control brush width in a graphics editor, the buttons do nothing.
+the wheels are supposed to control brush width in a graphics editor, the buttons do nothing (supposed: right-click and double left-click).